Is Taiwan's COVID success story in jeopardy? | DW | 18.05.2021

 "Taiwan needs to quickly adjust the preventative measures, and I think the move to raise the warning level is a good move," he said.

-Other experts think that as the number of cases continue to rise in Taiwan, the government should consider adjusting its coronavirus testing strategies.
+Other experts think that as the number of cases continues to rise in Taiwan, the government should consider adjusting its coronavirus testing strategies.

 Taiwan has begun to set up rapid testing stations near some epicenters of the current outbreak, and health authorities said they plan to increase the number of these locations over the next few weeks.